MarkusMas/meta-shelly-gen2/tutorial/shelly-plus-2pm_switch_v1_tutorial.md

 - dynamicname: This is the name that will be displayed in the registration process (list of compatible devices).
 For that the $RESULT (previously $MyDevices) is evaluated.
 Using "DYNAMIK_INST_START" as a prefix in a value is telling meta to look at the $Result of the registration process for that.
 - dynamicid: This is the id of the device, which helps meta to distinguish between different devices.
 We are using the IP adress here.

+For everything else, we examine the code in smaller chunks, separated according to their function.

 #### variables (Lines 51-60)
 <details>
   <summary>click to see code:</summary>